-With Western Australia one of the most sun-drenched spots in the world, it's no surprise nearly one in three households have a solar system installed, though the cost-saving measure has led to another problem.
+With Western Australia one of the most sun-drenched spots in the world, it's no surprise that one in three households have a solar system installed, though the cost-saving measure has led to another problem.

 The key issue is that most solar systems are not connected to batteries or 'smart devices' that allow for the remote management of fluctuations (with batteries being the best example of a technology that enables this).
 These uncontrolled or unmanaged systems are commonly referred to as ‘dumb solar’ and can jeopardise the stability of the grid.
 This is where smart solar - solar panels connected to a storage battery - comes in.